cybertrol-engineering/CE.PalletWorks.Documentation/docs/configuration.md

-During installation, PalletWorks offers several optional switches to be enabled dependent upon the manufacturing line's requirements.
+During installation, PalletWorks offers several optional features to be enabled dependent upon the manufacturing line's requirements.
 You can see which options are enabled in the Portal Settings page.
 Below is a list of optional settings configured upon installation:

 ### PrintProvider

-PalletWorks is designed to primarily work with two label design and printing solutions: Bartender 2022 Automation Edition and NiceLabel 10 PowerForms Suite.
-During installation, a PalletWorks installer will select which label printing provider will be configured for automated label printing.
+PalletWorks is designed to primarily work with the printing solution: Bartender 2022 Automation Edition.
+This option will allow future integration with other printing solutions via API once available.

 ### EnableMultipleActiveOrders